Kahe Kai

 No analysis available

-I looked for wording such as deeded parking, owned stall, or parking included in the deed and found none.
-The listings consistently describe the parking as assigned or reserved instead, which does not indicate deeded ownership.
+I looked for language such as deeded parking, owned stall, or parking included with the deed and found none.
+The remarks consistently describe assigned/reserved parking stalls instead.

 No analysis available